 Loss leader strategy is the strategy where you challenge the market leader by proposing an item at an extremely low price.
 That’s the way you attract customers,

 You may unwillingly attract the so-called “cherry pickers” who are hunting low prices.
-Get to know more pros and cons of this strategy.
+Get to know more pros and cons of this strategy further in this article.

 You’re a leader